 Example 8.5.
-Monitoring multiple directories The following example reads files having the .log extension from the /var/application/directory and its subdirectories. source s_file_subdirectories { file("/var/application/.log"
+Monitoring multiple directories

+The following example reads files having the .10g extension from the /var/application/directory and its subdirectories.
+Note that only syslog-ng PE supports recursive directory handling and wildcards in the file and pathnames.